duyamn/EECS-3221-W24/markdown/allLectureNotes.md

 register access is done in one CPU clock cycle.

-main memory can take many cycles, causing a stall where the cpu hasd to wait on the memory.
+Main memory can take many cycles, causing a stall where the cpu has to wait on the memory.

 cache sits b/w main mem & cpu regs for faster access than mem
 - principle of locality